opsschool/curriculum/programming_201.rst

 Rubygems
 --------

-.. todo: Explain more about what rubygems are as well as http://rubygems.org
+.. todo:: Explain more about what rubygems are as well as http://rubygems.org

 Databases
 ---------